You-Gao/Blog/_life/2025-07-18-opensource.md

 The end-to-end processing of a Vocoder + Spectrogram model does not take a lot of compute.
 It doesn't take much because:

-1. the "*context window*" is small, usually just the page
+1. the "*context window*" is small
 2. not 10B+ parameters in it
 3. highly optimized for use